signaldatascience/R-curriculum/r-intro-functions.md

 * Using two nested `for` loops, print out all pairs of integers from 1 to 20 without repeats (order doesn't matter).
 E.g., don't print out both `(1,2)` and `(2,1)`.

 Read about how to [define functions in R](http://www.ats.ucla.edu/stat/r/library/intro_function.htm).
 Refer back to this page as necessary when doing the following exercises.
+Initially, don't worry too much about the performance of your code---just focus on making it work.

 * Make a function `collatz(n)` that takes in a positive integer `n` and returns `n/2` if `n` is even or `3n+1` if `n` is odd.
 Play around with this---what's the limiting behavior as you apply this function repeatedly, e.g. taking `collatz(collatz(collatz(collatz(collatz(n)))))`?

 * For the first 100 integers, calculate the number of iterations of `collatz()` required before the output stops changing and use `hist()` to make a histogram of these results.
+(For the first part, you might find [while loops](http://www.programiz.com/r-programming/while-loop) useful.)

 * **Extra:** Write a function that can make the histogram specified above for any arbitrary input vector of numbers and explore how the distributions of various types of numbers differ (prime numbers, perfect squares, powers of 2/3/5/..., etc.---feel free to play around).
 Don't spend too much time on this if you can't find anything interesting, but also don't hesitate to pursue any interesting patterns you notice.